 Side antennas are upright antennas usually positioned in pairs facing each other at either side of the timing line.
 They create a fairly narrow wedge-shaped field and are oriented slightly outwards facing incoming tags just as they cross the timing line.

-Side antennas, particularly the square variety like the Impinj LHCP or slightly cheaper MTI, are by far the most versatile type of RFID antenna.
-They can be used in all types of events and are the top choice for high-speed events, like sportives and road cycling events, where even low-profile ground antennas can be dangerous.
+Side antennas, particularly the square variety like the hardy MTI outdoor antenna, are by far the most versatile type of RFID antenna.
+They can be used in all types of events and are the top choice for high-speed events, like sportives and road cycling events, where even the lowest-profile ground antennas can be dangerous to participants.

 Overhead or aerial antennas can be used in conjunction with side antennas on the top of finish-line gantries to add a radio “curtain” to the side antennas’ radio “wall”.
 They’re typically used to beef up read rates in high-speed races, like road cycling and motorsport events.